 Adopt-a-Highway — we take care of a two-mile stretch of Rt.
 97 from the south end of New Salem to the south edge of Petersburg.

-Wayside Park — we maintain the 3-acre IDOT ROW at the SW corner of Rts 97 and 123 (the Tallula Road).
-Maintenance includes mowing and tending to the prairie planting around the Council Circle.
+Historic Wayside Park — we maintain the 3-acre IDOT ROW at the SW corner of Rts 97 and 123 (the Tallula Road).
+Maintenance includes mowing and tending to the Pollinator Waystation around the Council Circle.

 Earth Day clean up — we organize a litter clean up in Petersburg each year and would like to expand efforts into other Menard County towns, such as Athens, Oakford and Greenview.